SteelCompendium/data-md-dse/Bestiary/War Dog Conscript.md

   - Melee
   - Ranged
   - Weapon
-  distance: Reach 1 or Ranged 5
+  distance: Melee 1 or Ranged 5
   target: One creature per minion
   t1: 2 damage
   t2: 3 damage
   t3: 4 damage
   effects:
   - name: Effect
-    effect: 'If this ability is used as part of the [[Charge]] action, the conscript gains an edge on the power roll. '
+    effect: 'If this ability is used as part of the [[Charge]] action, the conscript has **edge** on the attack. '

 ```